sylvestreho/bcash-bash-chrome-extension/README.md

 Chrome extension based on Cloud to Butt project.

 This plugin will replace texts that contain the following terms:
-* Roger Ver to BCASH Judas
+* "Roger Ver" to "Roger Ver (aka BCASH Judas)"
-* Bitcoin Cash to BCASH
+* "Bitcoin Cash" to "BCASH"

 Installation
 ------------

-In Chrome, choose Window > Extensions.
-Drag BcashBash.crx into the page that appears.
+In Chrome, choose Window > Extensions, then simply drag bcash-bash.crx into the page that appears.